Overview

 SSB MOD is based on "Single Sideband Modulation".
 The effect is also called "Frequency Shifter".
 It basically does the same as ring modulation.
 Carrier frequencies below audio rate result in a phasing effect, but only if there is some dry signal mixed with the wet signal.

-In commercial vocoders there usually is a synth integrated which acts as source, while the signal which is routed into the vocoder (often a voice) acts as modulator.
-Grainstorm allows you to take any two sounds and do some granular manipulations before used as source or modulator.
+VOCODER blends the output of two tracks as does Cross Synthesis.
+It takes as input the computed output buffers (granulation is already done at this point).
+The track whose sound is to be blended with is indicated as MODULATOR.
+Unlike Cross Synthesis, the modulator track still produces output and its POSTGAIN can be reduced if this is undesired.
+In commercial vocoders, there usually is a synth integrated which acts as the source, while the signal routed into the vocoder (often a voice) acts as the modulator.
+Grainstorm allows you to take any two sounds and do some granular manipulations before using them as source or modulator.

-It should be noted that any sound can be tried as impulse response, not only ambiental resonances, but care has to be taken, because the result may be very loud.
-Starting with a short impulse response or a stream of very short grains at low density as impulse should be a good practice.
+CREVERB: Convolution Reverb.
+Takes as impulse the raw audio of the track from where it is to be loaded, beginning at the current read position, with a maximum impulse response length of ten seconds.
+Any sound can be tried as an impulse response, not only ambient resonances, but care must be taken as the result may be very loud.
+Starting with a short impulse response or a stream of very short grains at low density as impulse is good practice.

 Effects included in Upgrade